-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
-Applicants with an approved
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.

-HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score.
+Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score.